-Section 5 - General emergency response preparation of each of Florida's institutions of higher education
+Section 5 -

+General emergency response preparation of each of Florida's institutions of higher education
-- 1. Does your institution have a full-time EM officer? (yes/no) Are other staff dedicated to this issue? (yes/no) If "yes," please list. - Does your institution participate in an emergency management task force or workgroup? (yes/no) If "yes," which one? - 3.
-How many meetings have representatives of your institution attended in the last year? - 4. a.
-Do representatives of your institution participate in any regional or statewide emergency management task forces or work groups? (yes/no)

-If "yes," which ones, and how many meetings have they attended in the last year?

-Task force name: Meetings attended

-b.
-Specifically, has your agency participated in the Regional Domestic Security Task Force? (yes/no)

-If not, what has prevented your participation?

-- Does your institution have an emergency management task force or workgroup on your campus? (yes/no) How regularly does it meet? (# meetings per year) - 6a.
-Does your institution have an emergency management plan for your university/college? (yes/no)If "yes," what emergency situations does your institution's plan address? - b.
-Is your plan National Incident Management System (NIMS) compliant? (yes/no) - Has National Incident Management System (NIMS) training been provided to: University/college law enforcement/campus security (yes/no) University/college Administrators (identify) (yes/no) Other university/college staff (identify) (yes/no)
+Does your institution have a full-time EM officer? (yes/Are other staff dedicated to this issue? (yes/no) If "yesDoes your institution participate in an emergency management s," please list.
+1.1.6 • workgroup? (yes/no) If "yes," which one? agement task force or How many meetings have representatives of your instivear? tution attended in the last a.
+Do representatives of your institution participate in a emergency management task forces or work groups? (y • ] f "yes," which ones, and how many meetings have the y attended in the last year?
+F Γask force name: Meetings attended ] o.
+Specifically, has your agency participated in the Regi Force? (yes/no) If not, what has prevented your participation? ional Domestic Security Task 3 Does your institution have an emergency management your campus? (yes/no) How regularly does it meet? (# meetings per year) task force or workgroup on 1 Does your institution have an emergency management university/college? (yes/no) of "yes," what emergency situations does your institutions b.
+Is your plan National Incident Management System (N NIMS) compliant? (yes/no) 1 Has National Incident Management System (NIMS) tra University/college law enforcement/campus security University/college Administrators (identify)

+(yes/no) If "yes," what risk mitigation p - What other assessments are planned for the future?
+9. List all emergency management exercises your university/college has conducted or participated in on your campus during the last year. s 10.
+0. What community or state emergency management exercises have leaders from your institution participated in during the last year? r 11.
+11. Are there areas of federal law or policy which may be enhanced or improved to facilitate your response to students in crisis?
+In what other ways can the fede on campus? eral governi ment assist in enhancing safety/security In what areas could the federal governmen t provide additional funding?
+12. 12.
+Are there areas of state law or policy which may be enhanced or improved to facilitate your response to students in crisis?
+In what other ways can the state campus? e governme nt assist in enhancing safety/security on l In what areas could the state go overnment p provide additional funding?
+13. Are the following involved in y ou emerger cy planning process?
+How?
+Individuals/Offices Check if Describe extent of ļ • "yes" involvement ļ Administrators Community law enforcement personnel Counseling/ mental health

+Other university/college staff (identify) \\\\\(yes/no)

-Has your institution completed risk assessments for the university/college? (yes/no) If "yes " what risk mitigation plans have your institution completed?
+8. Has your institution completed risk assessments for the university/college?